Sliceem/Gpo-TEST-Task/README.md

-# Gpo-TEST-Task
+# OPG-TEST-Task
-Test Challenge for GPO company Latvia
+Test Challenge for OPG company Latvia
 ###
 SQL file Included !!
 Chalenge is in TXT file